companieshouse/ocr-api/README.md

 Name                       | Description
 ---------------------------| ------------------------------------------------------------
-queue_size                 | The number of items on the internal queue waiting to be processed by the Tesseract threads tesseract_thread_pool_size | The number of Java threads used in the Tesseract image to text conversion (static)
+queue_size                 | The number of items on the internal queue waiting to be processed by the Tesseract threads instance_uuid              | UUID for when multiple instance of ocr-api are running in the same AWS ECS Cluster (or instance restarts) tesseract_thread_pool_size | The number of Java threads used in the Tesseract image to text conversion (static)

 ## Testing Locally